Table of contents

 Other Types of Resumes

-While chronological, combination, and functional are the three most common types of resumes, there are four other resume types you should know about and may want to consider using.
+While chronological, combination, and functional are the three most common types of resumes, there are four additional resume types you should know about and may want to consider using.

 Targeted Resume